 The Gold Cup was given in 1907 by King Edward VII at the Tri-Centary Regatta at Jamestown, Virginia.
 The Regatta was held in commemoration of the 300th Anniversary of the first permanent colony in America.
 The Trophy was won by C. Sherman Hoyt sailing his “Q” yacht Capsicum.

-After three decades of holding the Cup, Mr. Hoyt gave it to the Royal Bermuda Yacht Club.
-In his letter he expressed the propriety of “my returning a British Royal trophy to the custody of your club, with its long record of clean sportsmanship and keenly contested races between your Bermuda yachts and ours of Long Island Sound, and elsewhere..."
-The first winner of the Cup in its new format was the celebrated Briggs Cunningham, who was also the first skipper to win the America's Cup in a 12-Meter.
+After three decades as the property of Mr. Hoyt, he gave it to The Royal Bermuda Yacht Club.
+In his letter, he expressed the propriety of “my returning a British Royal Trophy to the custody of your Club with its long record of clean sportsmanship and keenly contested races between your Bermuda yachts and ours of Long Island Sound and elsewhere…”.
+This gift expresses the long yachting tradition existing between the “Original Thirteen States” and the oldest self-governing British colony.